 At the culmination of the 2010 European Capital of Culture festivities, Steven Sloane led the Bochum Symphony Orchestra, 65,000 singers drawn from the entire region and guests Bobby McFerrin, Vesselina Kasarova and The Wise Guys in a wide-ranging program from folk songs to the final movement of Beethoven’s Ninth Symphony at the Veltins Football Stadium in Gelsenkirchen.

-Throughout 2010, as Artistic Director of the European Capital of Culture, Steven Sloane honored the visionary German composer Hans Werner Henze by coordinating a year-long series of performances of his entire oeuvre: opera, ballet, orchestral music and chamber works, presented by 40 different partnering groups in venues throughout the region.
+In 27 years as Artistic Director of the European Capital of Culture, Steven Sloane honored the visionary German composer Hans Werner Henze by coordinating a year-long series of performances of his entire oeuvre: opera, ballet, orchestral music and chamber works, presented by 40 different partnering groups in venues throughout the region.
 Allied to the performances were film retrospectives, a symposium and a composition competition that explored and celebrated Henze’s many achievements and influence.

 The European Capital of Culture RUHR 2010 and the Semperoper in Dresden commissioned Henze to write a new opera.
 Gisela or The Strange and Memorable Ways of Good Fortune for an ensemble comprising children, young artists, amateurs and professional musicians, which was premiered in the Machine Hall (Zeche Zweckel) in Gladbeck in September 2010 as part of the Ruhrtriennale music and arts festival, directed by Pierre Audi and conducted by Steven Sloane.
 Gisela turned out to be Henze’s last opera.
 He died in October 2012 at the age of 85.